 People can also be infected when using syringes through the sharing needles and other equipment.
 The HIV virus over time weakens the immune system of the body, resulting in the inability of it to fight certain diseases in the body diseases.
 The immune system of a person with AIDS will weaken to the point where serious medical intervention would be necessary to sustain that person's life.

-In order to decrease the alarming rate of HIV/AIDS, an educative slogan with its initial as ABC was created.
+HIV/AIDS and people In order to decrease the alarming rate of HIV/AIDS, an educative slogan with its initial as ABC was created.
 The A, stands for Abstinence from sex, B, for, Be faithful and the C stands for Condoms.
 'A' means that one should abstain from having casual sex; 'B,' one should be faithful to one's partner – That is married couples; 'C,' one should always use a condom when having sex, to prevent one from catching the disease, supposing one's partner has contracted the virus.

 According to the Director of Technical Services at the Ghana AIDS Commission (GAC), Dr. Richard N. Amenya, the HIV epidemic was showing no sign of leveling of in sub-Saharan Africa and globally, as about 7,000 people get infected daily.
 In Ghana, there was an estimated 26,500 new HIV infections in 2007.